COALAIP/specs/README.md

 ```

-Defining the `contract` keyword in a transfer-transaction is not required.
-It is mentioned at this
+Although not required, we include the `contract` property in this schema to solve some potential use
-point, as it solves lots us use cases for potential users.
-Legally speaking, a contract defined in
-the transfer-transaction of a Right must only contain permissions derived from the original license
+cases of users.
+Legally speaking, a contract defined in the transfer-transaction of a Right must
-issued in the creation of a Right or a former contract of a transfer-transaction.
-Generally, this
+only contain permissions derived from the original license issued in the creation of the Right or a
-means that only permissions, taken from the set of permissions given from the last owner, are
-allowed to be included in the contract.
+previous transfer-transaction.
+This generally results in contracts only including permissions which
+were also available to the previous owner.

 ### The LCC Assertion Model